faresd/javascript-nodejs-starter/README-temp.md

 ### Prismic.io Website Starter for NodeJS (uses express and jade)

-This application is a "batteries included", ready to use website and blog engine.
-It is designed with document types similar to existing CMS like Wordpress, **blog posts** and **pages**.

 #### Getting started

 * Website Starter is a website template backed by prismic.io CMS.